wrtnlabs/autobe-examples/qwen/qwen3-coder-exacto/todo/docs/ERD.md

 ### `todo_list_users`

-Registered user accounts for the Todo List application.
+Authenticated users of the Todo List application.

-Represents individual users who may register, authenticate, and securely manage their own todo items.
-Each user is uniquely identified by a system-generated UUID and a distinct email address.
-Users are the exclusive owners of all todo items they create, with no concept of delegation or impersonation.
-Passwords are securely hashed to prevent credential exposure.
-There is no support for multiple user roles, administrative access, or cross-user operations—each user is fully isolated.
-Email addresses must be unique among all users.
-All authentication and access permissions in the system are managed exclusively through this table.

-This model forms the root for all ownership, authentication, and permission structures in the system.
+This table stores the core identity information for users who can authenticate and manage their todo items.
+Each user is identified by a unique email address and has a securely hashed password for authentication.
+The system supports standard member privileges for all users, with no differentiation between user types.

+Users must register with a valid email and strong password before they can access the todo management features.
+Passwords are stored as securely hashed values using industry-standard algorithms, never in plain text.

+The user's account status is maintained through the deleted_at field, allowing for soft deletion and account recovery if needed.
+All timestamps track important lifecycle events including account creation and last update times.

 Properties as follows:

 - `id`: Primary Key.
 - `email`
-  > Unique email address used for authentication and identification.
-Must be
+  > Unique email address used for user authentication.
+Must be a valid email
-  > unique among all users and verified before granting access.
-Used as the
-  > primary login credential.
+  > format and is case-insensitive for login purposes.
-- `password_hash`
+- `password`
-  > Securely hashed password for authentication.
-Plaintext passwords are
+  > Securely hashed password for user authentication.
+Stored using bcrypt or
-  > never stored.
-Only the cryptographically hashed value is persisted for
+  > equivalent industry-standard hashing algorithm with appropriate salt and
-  > verification.
+  > minimum 12 rounds.
-- `created_at`
-  > Timestamp recording when the user account was created.
-Set automatically
+- `created_at`: Timestamp when the user account was created.
-  > at registration.
+- `updated_at`: Timestamp when the user account was last modified.
-- `updated_at`
+- `deleted_at`
-  > Timestamp of the most recent update to the user's account details.
-Used
+  > Timestamp when the user account was soft deleted.
+NULL indicates an
-  > for audit and concurrency control.
+  > active account.

 ### `todo_list_user_sessions`

-Authentication sessions for tracking user login events and access history.
+Authentication sessions for Todo List users.

-Enables secure management of each user's authentication sessions, storing the association between sessions and their owning users.
-Each session includes metadata on client IP, accessed URL, referring URL, and temporal fields that mark login and expiry time.
-Used for audit logging, concurrent session control, and security analytics.
-Session records are referenced during JWT or token validation and for enforcing single/multiple session policies as required.

-All session records are linked to their respective users for full auditability.
-Sessions are subsidiary to users and hold no independent business identity apart from their owning account.
+This table tracks active user sessions to maintain authentication state across requests.
+Each session is associated with exactly one user and contains connection context information for security auditing purposes.

+Sessions are created when a user successfully authenticates and are used to validate subsequent requests without requiring re-authentication.
+The session records include IP address, connection URL, and referrer information to help with security monitoring and fraud detection.

+Sessions can be explicitly expired by setting the expired_at field, allowing for forced logout capabilities.
+The temporal fields track when sessions were created and when they ended, providing an audit trail of user access patterns.

 Properties as follows:

 - `id`: Primary Key.
-- `todo_list_user_id`
-  > Reference to the authenticated user who owns this session. {@link
+- `todo_list_user_id`: The user associated with this session. [todo_list_users.id](#todo_list_users).
-  > todo_list_users.id}.
 - `ip`: IP address from which the session was initiated.
-Captured at login.
-- `href`
-  > URL of the page or client context where the session was started.
-Used for
+- `href`: Connection URL when the session was created.
-  > logging session entry point.
-- `referrer`
-  > URL that referred the user to the login/session creation page.
-For audit
+- `referrer`: Referrer URL that led to the session creation.
-  > and analytics.
-- `created_at`: Timestamp marking when the session was established.
+- `created_at`: Timestamp when the session was created.
 - `expired_at`
-  > Timestamp marking when the session became inactive or expired.
-Nullable
+  > Timestamp when the session was explicitly expired.
+NULL indicates an
-  > to allow for active sessions.
+  > active session.

 ## Todos